neilboyd/me/2024-NDC-Security-Oslo.md

 ### Day 1

 Apparently the workshop has been going for 10 years, but it's constantly updated and still very much relevant.
+Standard training is a 3-day course, but this is condensed into a 2-day workshop.
+He goes a bit quick sometimes.

 Browser talks to webapp, services.
 Services talk to each other.
 Assume zero trust, unlike 10 years ago when we trusted everything inside the firewall.